Quantum Euler angles and agency-dependent spacetime: Agency-dependent spacetime and spacetime-dependent agency

 We will focus on a toy model of quantum gravity in the form of a nonclassical space: this will be the arena in which observers exercise their agency and will attempt to determine the structure of the spacetime they are in.
 A much-studied candidate for a theory of quantum spacetime is \emph{noncommutative geometry} \cite{Szabo:2009tn}.
 The idea is that, by replacing the (commutative) algebra of functions on a manifold with a noncommutative algebra, we end up describing a manifold whose points are ``fuzzy", due to the Heisenberg uncertainty principle.
 In this sense, standard quantum theory can be seen as the noncommutative space one obtains by making the algebra of phase-space functions noncommutative.
 Recent developments focused on deformed symmetries and \emph{quantum groups}, in which the algebra of functions on a Lie group is noncommutative~\cite{majid_2002}.
 As Lie groups describe the symmetries of classical spaces, quantum groups describe the symmetries of noncommutative geometries; as such they have appeared in several quantum gravity approaches \cite{Amelino-Camelia:2002cqb, Smolin:2002sz, Freidel:2005me, Amelino-Camelia:2007une, Girelli:2007xn, Girelli:2009yz, Bianchi:2011uq, Dupuis:2013lka, Dupuis:2020ndx, Ballesteros:2021bhh, Calmet:2021sws, Girelli:2022foc, Bonzom:2022bpv, Arzano:2022nlo}.
 In this regard, since we are only interested in the relative orientation between reference frames, we can model our nonclassical space simply by deforming the rotation group $SO(3)$, or rather its double cover $SU(2)$ which describes the rotations of qubits.

 To do so, we will be concerned with one of the simplest examples of quantum groups: $SU_q(2)$~\cite{Woronowicz87}, which is the (only) quantum-group deformation of the $SU(2)$ group.
 The lowercase $q$ identifies a dimensionless deformation parameter, such that the case $q=1$ reproduces the undeformed $SU(2)$ group.
-In loop gravity models, $q$ is a function of the dimensionless ratio between the Planck length and the Hubble length scale associated to the cosmological constant \cite{Smolin:2002sz}.
+In loop quantum gravity models, $q$ is a function of the dimensionless ratio between the Planck length and the Hubble length scale associated to the cosmological constant \cite{Smolin:2002sz}.
 It has been argued that this reflects a minimal possible resolution in angular measurements~\cite{Bianchi:2011uq}.
+One could also imagine a physical scenario in which the dimensionless $q$ could acquire a dependence on the characteristic energy scale $E$ of the problem via, for example, the dimensionless ratio $E/E_p$, with $E_p$ the Planck energy.
+This feature could arise in field theories in which $q$ is a parameter appearing in the lagrangian, and thus would run with the energy as other parameters do.
+To the best of our knowledge, no concrete example with such features has been constructed, so we do not speculate upon this possibility further.

 The mathematical details of $SU_q(2)$ have been developed extensively \cite{Woronowicz87, Vaksman1988, Masuda1991, Podles1995}.
 We want to further explore the physical features of this group to arrive at a qualitative prediction for the novel ``quantum geometrical'' effects that observers would see if, in an effective regime of quantum gravity, rotations of reference frames were described by $SU_q(2)$ transformations.